Client: Oakland Public Art Program

 Tipping Mar Structural Engineers

-An iconic 17’ l x 9' w bronze sea monster sculpture evokes an Ohlone myth about a monster that lived in this urban estuary.
+Celebrating the ecological and cultural significance of Oakland’s watershed and famous urban estuary, an iconic 17’ l bronze sea monster sculpture evokes an Ohlone myth about a monster that lived in this urban estuary known as Lake Merritt.
 Inviting playful interaction and imaginative play, the sculpture anchors a rain garden that reclaims water in a park in the heart of Oakland.
-Photo-etched granite plates with text are integrated into hardscape by the Lake, offering insight into the ecosystem and urban watershed.
-Makkeweks is an homage to the Lake's restoration and a harkening of the return of native fauna, an homage to a sea monster, perhaps as imagined by the Ohlone or early European settlers, or future generations.
+Photo-etched granite plates with text are integrated into hardscape by the estuary, offering insight into the ecosystem and urban watershed.
+Makkeweks is an homage to the Lake’s restoration and a harkening of the return of native fauna, an homage to a sea monster, perhaps as imagined by the Ohlone or early European settlers, or future generations.

 The goal of this artwork was to offer insight into the natural and cultural history of Lake Merritt urban saltwater estuary, fostering stewardship and awareness of the local ecosystem and urban watershed.
 Another goal was to create an engaging, playful art experience; the highly tactile, durable surface of the bronze invites interaction and will only improve with age and use as children climb and play on Makkeweks.
 The sculpture establishes the rain garden as a focal point of this public park and plaza in the heart of Oakland, fostering awareness of the vital role the rain garden plays in reclaiming urban runoff and contributing to the vitality of the urban watershed.